RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Introduction

 \section{Introduction}

-In the past few years, there have been numerous research studies showcasing the effectiveness of two contemporary control methodologies --- \emph{model-based optimal control} and \emph{reinforcement learning-based control} --- in tackling the challenge of dynamic legged locomotion across diverse movement patterns \cite{kim2019highly, margolis2022walktheseways} and robust legged locomotion over uneven terrains \cite{jenelten2022tamols, grandia2022perceptive, lee2020learning, gangapurwala2022rloc, miki2022learning}.

-The model-based optimal control (MOC) approach typically breaks down a motion control pipeline into multiple stages.
-Designers make various design choices over motion primitives, system dynamics, and control parameters at each stage based on simplifying assumptions \cite{wensing2022optimization}.
-This approach enables fast iteration to produce desirable controller behaviors due to its transparency and analyzability.
+\emph{Model-based optimal control} (MBOC) and \emph{reinforcement learning} (RL) are two powerful tools widely used in legged locomotion research.
+In \mboc{}, designers make various design choices regarding motion primitives, system dynamics, and control parameters based on simplifying assumptions \cite{wensing2022optimization}.
+This approach offers the advantage of transparency and analyzability, facilitating rapid iteration to achieve desired controller behaviors.
+However, it often constrains the controller's versatility and adaptability due to excessive reliance on assumptions and overly-simplified models.

-On the other hand, reinforcement learning (RL)-based approaches avert manual effort in choosing and implementing design choices by discovering optimal control policies through numerous trial-and-error iterations.
-This method offers a compelling alternative, particularly for the scenarios where control and planning strategies based on simplifying assumptions or models are impractical \cite{lee2020learning, miki2022learning, choi2023learning}.
+On the other hand, RL-based approaches offer an alternative by discovering optimal control policies through trial-and-error iterations, eliminating the need for manual design choices.
+RL is particularly beneficial in scenarios where control and planning strategies based on simplifying assumptions are impractical \cite{lee2020learning, miki2022learning, choi2023learning}.
+However, the standard RL setup requires hand-crafted reward functions, which impede the induction of user-desired behaviors of a policy.

-In this letter, we propose a versatile legged locomotion control method that combines the MOC approach and the RL-based approach to train a controller that can produce diverse, dynamic gait patterns over challenging terrains.
-We achieve both the high degree of \emph{controllability} over controller behaviors provided by MOC, as well as the \emph{flexibility} enjoyed by RL by releasing the limiting factors, such as simplifying assumptions and overly-simplified dynamics models.
-To this end, we formulate an RL problem of imitating reference motions generated \emph{on-demand} by solving a finite-horizon optimal control problem (OCP) \cite{kang2022nonlinear, kang2022animal}.
-By generating reference motions on-demand, we can train a policy with a diverse set of gait patterns, and arbitrary velocity commands during training.

-We demonstrate the versatility of the controller trained with our method over various legged locomotion tasks through a series of physics simulations and hardware experiments with the quadruped robot, \emph{Unitree Go1} \cite{go1}.
-The trained controller is capable of generating various quadrupedal gait patterns while maintaining robustness against external perturbations.
-Notably, our method outperformed the model-based baseline method by producing dynamic gait patterns such as \emph{bound} and \emph{gallop}.
-Furthermore, our method offers the benefit of incorporating user-defined motion parameters in a straightforward manner, thanks to its transparency and analyzability from MOC.
-Finally, we adapted our method to challenging terrain locomotion tasks to verify its generalizability, demonstrating its effectiveness in scenarios that are not easily addressed by traditional model-based optimal control or reinforcement learning methods without excessive engineering.